Designated: May 24, 1989

-Off the northern California coast, Cordell Bank National Marine Sanctuary (NMS) is one of the system’s newest expansion success stories.
-In 2015, the sanctuary more than doubled the boundaries to conserve its extraordinary marine ecosystem.
-The National Marine Sanctuary Foundation's involvement in the expansion spanned nearly 10 years and reached from the community to Capitol Hill.
-Our efforts included engaging local groups, empowering them to connect with Congress and the Administration and representing their priorities to policymakers.
+Off the northern California coast, Cordell Bank National Marine Sanctuary is one of the system’s newest expansion success stories.
+In 2015, the sanctuary more than doubled its boundaries to conserve its extraordinary marine ecosystem.
+The National Marine Sanctuary Foundation’s involvement in the expansion spanned nearly 10 years and reached from the community to Capitol Hill.
+Our efforts included engaging local groups, empowering them to connect with Congress and the Administration, and representing their priorities to policymakers.

-Cordell Bank’s ocean upwelling conditions and undersea topography creates a diverse marine community for whales, dolphins, porpoises, seals, sea lions, 180 species of fish, 70 bird species and thousands of invertebrates.
-From June to November, visitors see humpback and blue whales feeding close to shore and, late summer into fall, head offshore for more seabird and marine mammal viewing opportunities.
+Cordell Bank’s ocean upwelling conditions and undersea topography creates a diverse marine community for whales, dolphins, porpoises, seals, sea lions, 180 species of fish, 70 bird species, and thousands of invertebrates.
+From June to November, visitors see humpback and blue whales feeding close to shore and from late summer into fall head offshore for more seabird and marine mammal viewing opportunities.

 Scientific research and monitoring are ongoing at the Sanctuary.
 Among those projects, the Foundation funded a major dive expedition that returned to Cordell Bank’s remote coral reefs after a 30-year hiatus to assess its conditions.
 The fact that the reefs were well-preserved after three decades is a testament to the importance of sanctuaries and their work.